jscott965/EAIO/Readme.md

 You can build using the provided CMake project.
 It depends on EASTL and EAAssert.
 If you do not include these targets, one will be provided from test/packages/EASTL as a git submodule.

 You must have defined UTF_USE_EATRACE=0 UTF_USE_EAASSERT=1

+There are other features defined EAIO/internal/Config.h that have not had ICoreAllocator patched